 One of these issues relates to individual autonomy.
 Under existing welfare systems, benefits are highly conditional and often provided to people earning under a certain amount in the form of food stamps or housing vouchers for example.

 Many economists criticise providing benefits in this form as it takes away a person’s autonomy.
 They instead believe that providing benefits in the form of a cash payment will allow people to buy the goods and services that they think they will improve their lives the most.

 This is a completely legitimate argument based on numerous works of research (as analysed in Section 6).

 The other key issue relates to the so-called ‘welfare trap’.
 Current welfare systems include this flaw when benefit recipients start to increase their self-earnings.

 Joshua Angrist, of MIT Economics, states that “the irony of our welfare system is that poor people pay very high taxes — for each dollar of earnings they lose benefits”.

 Off the back of the welfare trap which exists in existing systems, “working people on welfare may actually find themselves worse off — particularly if they earn enough to lose benefits” (as illustrated and explained in Section 7).

-We’d effectively be integrating welfare into the tax system.
-There’s no denying that, under it’s purest form, we’d be installing simplicity into the deliverance of welfare via unconditional cash payments to individuals.
+Under UBI or NIT, we’d effectively be integrating welfare into the tax system.
+There’s no denying that in its purest form, we’d be installing simplicity into the unconditionality of welfare deliverance.
 But does this come with a costly price tag as part of a very skewed system (as explored in Section 8)?

-The whole problem with the guaranteed basic income debate is that proponents provide solutions to issues that we find in the existing system, but largely ignore some of the issues that we may end up creating.
+The whole problem with the guaranteed basic income debate is that proponents provide solutions to issues that we find in the existing system.
+However, they largely ignore some of the issues that we may end up creating.

 Universal Basic Income (as mentioned in Section 1) is described as a “periodic cash payment unconditionally delivered to all on an individual basis, without means-test or work requirement”.